umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 Head on over to the [**Issue Tracker on the UmbracoDocs repository on Github**](https://github.com/umbraco/UmbracoDocs/issues/3145) to see how you can get involved and help us get all the documentation verified and updated for Umbraco 9.

-### Meta data requirements
+### Metadata requirements

-As Umbraco 9 it still in development it is subject to change over the coming months.
-In order to ensure that any documentation written before the official release of the product will be kept up to date, we've implemented a set of meta data to help us identify various parameters for each article.
+As Umbraco 9 is still in development it is subject to change over the coming months.
+In order to ensure that any documentation written before the official release of the product will be kept up to date, we've implemented a set of metadata to help us identify various parameters for each article.

 |Label                    |Input options        |Description         |
 |-------------------------|-------------------|----------------------|